zulip/zulip/README.dev.md

 code.
 You can watch this happen in the `run-dev.py` console to make sure the backend has reloaded.

-* The Python queue workers don't automatically restart when you save changes (or when they stop running), so you will want to ctrl-C and then restart `run-dev.py` manually if you are testing changes to the queue workers or if a queue worker has crashed.
+* The Python queue workers will also automatically restart when you save changes.
+However, you may need to ctrl-C and then restart `run-dev.py` manually if a queue worker has crashed.

 * If you change the database schema, you'll need to use the standard Django migrations process to create and then run your migrations; see